lhanlhanlhan/libkij/README.md

 # Introduce

-libkij - A framework to create dynamic, colourful, cross-interface TUI (Terminal User Interfaces) programmes in easy ways.
+libkij - A framework to create dynamic, colourful, cross-platform TUI (Terminal User Interfaces) programmes in easy ways.
 The framework also enables controlling by arrow keys.

 # Usage